simatic-ax/ae-opcuaconnection/README.md

 3. If it does not open automatically, open a terminal: (`CTRL+ ´`)

-4. Start a PLCSIM Advanced Instance (we are using a FW V3.1 PLC, so please use at least PLCSIm Advanced 6.0) with the same IP address that you will use in the `apax.yml`, the `.vscode/launch.json` and the `tankPlc.hwljson` of the project.
+4. Start a PLCSIM Advanced Instance (we are using a FW V3.1 PLC, so please use at least PLCSIm Advanced 6.0) with the same IP address that you will use in the `apax.yml`, the `.vscode/launch.json` and the `tankPlc.hwl.yml` of the project.
 To change the IP, [follow the instructions](#prepare-configuration).

   > :warning:
   > You need to have a PLCSIM Adv instance running.
 Online access must be set to **TCP/IP Single Adapter** with the same IP address and mask configured above.

 ## How to run this project

 We provide you the solution already prepared for being able to run the **OPC UA Server** with just compilling and downloading the hardware and software.
 The hardware certificates and user configuration were already created from our side.
-The hardware certificate has been generated using a third-party tool, in this case **OpenSSL**.
-This certificate must be an X.509 certificate containing the private keys saved as PKCS#12 certificate.
+The hardware certificate will bee generated using a third-party tool, in this case **OpenSSL**.
+The _create_certificate_ script will generate an X.509 certificate containing the private keys saved as PKCS#12 certificate.
 These files are located under the _certificate_ folder.
 This process is out of the scope of this project.

 The process to run the project with the opcua interface follows this process: